GJCPP/Semper/README.md

 In directory `./model` we implement CNN networks, includeing LeNet, AlexNet, VGG11 and VGG16.
 These scripts output training trace and witness to directory `./training_trace` for generating proof.

-In directory `./src` and `./include` we implement our proof system, Zenith.
+In directory `./src` and `./include` we implement our proof system, Semper.

 ## Citation